VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Experiments

-In this section, we provide the ablation studies for our proposed method and discuss its effect.
-All ablation experiments are conducted on YTVIS 2019~\cite{MaskTrackRCNN} validation set. \paragraph{Appearance feature.} In~\cref{tab:ablation_featurepool}, we analyze the impact of feature maps which create the appearance query.
-When we make the appearance query from the transformer encoder feature maps, there is a slight drop in performance.
-This indicates that backbone feature maps contain rich visual information compare to transformer encoder feature maps.
+In~\cref{tab:ablation_featurepool}, we analyze the impact of feature maps which create the appearance query.
+When we make the appearance query from the transformer encoder feature maps, there is a degradation in performance.
+This indicates that backbone feature maps contain rich visual information compared to transformer encoder feature maps.